ChiragAggarwal600/Todo-App/README.md

-#Todo-App
+# Todo-App
-#Check the Live version of the app here :- https://wonderful-florentine-3e6df1.netlify.app/
+# Check the Live version of the app here :- https://wonderful-florentine-3e6df1.netlify.app/

 This is a basic Todo-App built with HTML, CSS, and JavaScript.
 It allows users to manage todos by marking them as completed and viewing their titles and descriptions.

 Features
-Add Todo: Users can add a new todo item with a title and description.
+- Add Todo: Users can add a new todo item with a title and description.
-Mark as Completed: Each todo item has a button to mark it as completed.
+- Mark as Completed: Each todo item has a button to mark it as completed.
-View Title and Description: Users can see the title and description of each todo item.
+- View Title and Description: Users can see the title and description of each todo item.
-Demo
-You can try the app live here.

 Installation
 Clone the repository: